• What is Copywriting?

 Why Practice Makes Perfect is Wrong for Copywriters

 If the way to get to Carnegie Hall is practice, that must be true for copywriters too, right?
-Actually…not quite.
+Not quite.
 Instead of focusing on writing, writing, writing, and churning out ads every hour of every day, copywriters should adopt a different technique instead.

 They (whoever “they” is) say that for writers to improve, they need to write.
-Journalists need to crank out stories, fiction writers need to put in time and non-fiction writers need to sit down and pound the keys on that Churchill biography.
+Journalists need to crank out stories, fiction writers need to put in time, and nonfiction writers need to sit down and pound the keys on that Churchill biography.

 But just “writing” isn’t going to improve anyone.
 A mediocre novelist isn’t going to shed mediocrity just because he or she spends lots of time writing.
 All they’ll end up with is a lot of mediocre output.

 The same holds for copywriting: Sitting down and writing ad after ad isn’t going to make you any better of a copywriter.
 Your level of skill isn’t going to increase just by writing more ads.
-(On top of the fact that you can’t write ads in a vacuum anyway; you need a brief to write them from!)
+(On top of the fact that you can’t write ads in a vacuum anyway; you need a creative brief to write them from!)

 And the advice some “experts” give to hand copy sales letters or other types of ads is total B-S.